chiedo/presentations/docs/a-primer-on-web3.md

 ##  **OR you own your digital stuff as NFTs 😄**

+- Put simply, NFTs are a record of who owns digital data that lives on a Blockchain
 - You buy digital gear in your games but that gear lives on the blockchain and is owned by you
 - You post photos to Facebook but that photo lives on the blockchain and is owned by you
 - You move elsewhere whenever you want and grant the new platforms access to your digital stuff (NFTs)